bhamman/100-days-of-code/log.md

 **Thoughts:** I started the Javascript and noticed it is very similar to c++.
 I completed variables, strings, arrays, and started functions.

+Started: 9:40pm
+Ended:11:06pm
+Completed HTML5 and CSS.
+I learned that one element can have multiple classes.

 **Link to work:** [Calculator App](http://www.example.com)

 ### Day 0: February 30, 2016 (Example 2)